 - What activities do you have planned?

-I shouldn’t have to explicitly say this (shaking my head), but when you see a familiar face, say hi.
+I shouldn’t have to explicitly say this but when you see a familiar face around the hostel, say hello.
 Don’t be that person who pretends that you never met someone.
-It rubs people the wrong way – with good reason.
+This rubs people the wrong way – with good reason.

 Offer to Go Out to Eat